 Soybeans can be used as part of a meal or in a salad, and soybean oil can be used in food preparation just like regular cooking oil, or even salad dressings.

 Fortunately, there are various vegan-friendly fish oil alternatives.

-We now know where fish obtain their omega-3 fatty acids from, and as a result, we’ve also discovered that there’s no need for a middleman and you can go straight to the source.
+We now know where fish get their omega-3 fatty acids from, and as a result, we’ve also discovered that there’s no need for a middleman and you can go straight to the source.

-Lastly, it’s clearly important that you include all the aformenetion types of omega-3 (ALA, EPA, and DHA) in your diet, and also strike a balance between the omega-3 and omega-6 ratio.
+Lastly, you must include all the aforementioned omega-3 (ALA, EPA, and DHA) in your diet, and also balance the omega-3 and omega-6 ratio.